Article featured in Louisville Business First and Bisnow

 If you’ve read this far, it means you are starting to have a vague idea about what your money is worth in different cities.
 You’ve probably also worked out that the same amount of money gets you more than seven times more space in Memphis than in Manhattan.
 Sure, but at this point you are probably dying to see some examples and a bit of side-by-side comparison to see more clearly.
 Your wish is our command!

 However… As we insisted to stick with our magic number of $1,500, the average per-square-foot prices in these two cities quickly gave us a headache.
-Small studios of 270-ish square feet are rare finds even in Manhattan, and their prices don’t even have a bowing acquaintance with the average… The same is true to Memphis apartments of close to 2,000 square feet, so $1,500 rentals were pretty much out of the question.
+Small studios of 270-ish square feet are rare finds even in Manhattan, and their prices don’t even have a bowing acquaintance with the average… The same is true for Memphis apartments of close to 2,000 square feet, so $1,500 rentals were pretty much out of the question.
 At least in the case of these two cities.
 We had to move back a bit from each end, to get more realistic results.

 Boston vs. Indianapolis